🪰652,892 violations tracked across 67 Florida counties

 Quick take

-KOPPER KITCHEN in ST. PETERSBURG currently holds an InspectFL Health Score of 74.5 out of 100 — a C grade — a noticeable pattern of violations across recent inspections.
+KOPPER KITCHEN in ST. PETERSBURG currently holds an InspectFL Health Score of 62.5 out of 100 — an F grade — a serious pattern of repeat or critical violations.
 This restaurant has 3 inspections on record from Florida DBPR, with the most recent inspection on April 15, 2026.
-Across those visits, inspectors documented 42 total violations — 8 critical, 5 major, 29 minor.
+Across those visits, DBPR recorded 50 total findings; InspectFL has detailed violation rows for 45 of them so far.

 Inspection data quality